What does a Translator/Interpreter do?

 - Pros:

-- Flexibility in work location and schedule
+- Flexibility in work location and hours.

-- Opportunity to specialize in various fields
+- Opportunity to work in diverse industries.

 - Cons:

-- High demand for accuracy and attention to detail
+- High demand for accuracy and attention to detail.

 What is the job outlook for a Translator/Interpreter?

-Currently 38 Translator/Interpreter job openings, nationwide.
+Currently 40 Translator/Interpreter job openings, nationwide.

 Continue to Salaries for Translator/Interpreter